Magazine Fort: Raids

 In use by British and Irish forces for 250 years, the fort was subject to two notable raids in the 20th century.
-The first occurred on 24 April 1916, during the Easter Rising, when predominantly young members of Fianna Éireann raided the fort for arms, and set explosives to blow it up, however, "after setting fires to blow up the magazine’s ordinance; but the fuses burned out before reaching the ammunition and little damage was caused."
+The first occurred on 24 April 1916, during the Easter Rising, when predominantly young members of Fianna Éireann raided the fort for arms and set explosives to blow it up, however, "after setting fires to blow up the magazine’s ordinance; but the fuses burned out before reaching the ammunition and little damage was caused."

-Some of the first shots of the Easter Rising were believed to have been fired during this raid, when an unarmed member of the garrison household and an armed sentry were shot.
+Some of the first shots of the Easter Rising were believed to have been fired during this raid when an unarmed member of the garrison household and an armed sentry were shot.
 The latter was seriously injured but apparently survived; the former died nine hours later.
 These marked the first shootings of the Easter Rising.

 The second raid occurred on 23 December 1939 when, during the so-called "Christmas Raid", members of the Irish Republican Army raided the magazine for weapons and more than one million rounds of ammunition.
 Most of the stolen equipment was recovered over the following weeks.

 Today

 As with other military installations within Dublin, following the Anglo-Irish Treaty, the Irish defence forces took possession of the fort from British armed forces.
 The Irish Army continued to operate the facility, including time as an ammunition store, until 1988, when it was handed over to the Office of Public Works (OPW).

 Though some repair and maintenance works had previously been carried out by the OPW, as of 2015, the site was in a somewhat derelict state.
 Unlike similar structures elsewhere (for example Camden Fort Meagher in Crosshaven, or Elizabeth Fort in Cork), the fort had not seen any investment for heritage tourism purposes – although the possibility of such works was referenced from time to time.
 Some repairs were undertaken in 2016 to allow for the site to be partially opened to the public - initially as part of 1916 Rising centenary events.

-As of 2019, and with "conservation works [..] on-going within the fort", the OPW operated guided tours of the site, with limited tours departing the Phoenix Park visitor centre at set times on Sundays, from April to October.
+As of 2019, some conservation works were on-going within the fort and the OPW operated limited guided tours of the site.
+While additional works were undertaken in 2023, by mid-2025 the OPW website indicated that tours were not operating.